anamika1302/CS539-Ventilator-Pressure-Prediction/README.md

 ## Conclusion

 1. Bi-LSTM Model performed  better than Xgboost.
-2. MAE of the Bi-LSTM model was better than that of Xgboost
+2. MAE and MSE of Bi-LSTM model was better than that of Xgboost

 | | Bi-LSTM |XGBoost|
 |-------|--------|--------|